elea-vellard/LLM-Playlist-Recommender/README.md

 saves a pickle file in embeddings/new-model/playlists_embeddings.pkl

 ## 5. Generate the recommendation on the test set (input a pid)
-Run:
+Evluate the metrics for a given test playlist:
 ```bash
 python3 similarity/test-new-model.py
 ```

-Generate the recommendation for a playlist title :
+Generate the recommendation for a playlist title:
 ```bash
 python3 similarity/recommend.py
 ```